krusta4711/aoc2022/README.md

 Part 1 was great.
 Some parsing and a few calculation.
 Part 2 was the hell, because the numbers got too big (which was intended by AoC).
 I couldn't solve it with BigInteger, because it was too slow.
 I didn't know the math how to reduce the items by using a super modulo.
 So I needed help in reddit to find out the math behind it.

 ---

+**Day 12**

+I do not like the days where it is just about mathematics and nothing else.
+I used the BFS (Breadth-first search) this year, as I used the Dijkstra algorithm last year.
+I tried to solved it without using a grid but Node-classes that know their siblings instead.
+It would have worked but I had to remember the last row for setting the siblings which didn't lead to less or cleaner code than using a grid directly.

+---